 Andrea Wang grew up making dumplings and taking baths with orange peels to prepare for Chinese New Year.
 She loves to travel and try new foods and has tasted camel in Beijing, mantis shrimp in Hanoi, and emu in Perth.
-A longtime resident of Massachusetts, Andrea now lives in Colorado with her family and their dog, Mochi, named for the sticky rice dessert.
+Andrea lives in the Denver, Colorado area with her family and their dog, Mochi, named for the sticky rice dessert.

 I was born in Cambridge, Massachusetts, in 1970.
 I think my love of mythical creatures came from playing with the Chinese lions in front of the Yenching Library at Harvard University, where my father was a professor.
 I take photos of all the sculptures of mythical creatures I see, wherever I go.

 When I was two, my family moved to the small town of Yellow Springs, Ohio.
 The town was so small that there was only one traffic light.
 Okay, maybe two.
 I spent my free time riding ponies (because I was too short to ride horses), baking cookies, and following my older brother all over town.
 When I wasn’t doing one of those things, I was reading.
 I always had a book in my hand –in bed, at the dinner table, even while taking a bath!
 I knew I wanted to be a writer when one of the poems I’d written in second grade was published in the town newspaper.
 I felt like I had made it – I was now a published author!
 It didn’t matter to me that the newspaper had printed all my classmates’ poems, too.
 I felt special anyway!